Top 10 Oregon Summer Hikes

 Best summer months to hike this trail: August, September

 About the hike: This easy hike is perfect for the whole family.
-Pack up the floaties and hike a very easy 2.5 miles through a beautiful forest take to a stunning crystal clear lake that is the perfect swimming temperature on hot days in August.
-A smooth rock on the southeast shore of the lake makes for an easy and clean entry into the water, a perfect shallow play area for smaller kids.
+Pack up the floaties and hike a very easy 2.5 miles through a beautiful forest to a stunning crystal clear lake that is the perfect swimming temperature on hot days in August.
+A smooth rock on the southeast shore of the lake makes for an easy and clean entry into the water and a perfect shallow play area for smaller kids.
 There are also plenty of primitive camping spots available near the lake, so this would also make for the perfect first time short backpacking trips for the family.

 (Click here to read more about this hike and to get directions- this post is for members only, you can purchase the seasonal membership for $9.99)